 Why are colored LP record sales up?
 And why colored vinyl in the first place?
 It’s often a matter of feeling special, because many colored releases are put out in limited quantities.
 I would add that color simply makes record buying and playing different, and hence more fun.
 There are even glow-in-the-dark pressings.
 Music in genres from rap to funk to hip hop and country can be found in all manner of colors.

-And before we begin our top 10 countdown of the best colored vinyl records, please take a moment to view our interactive table below if you also happen to be in the market for a brand new record player, as well:
+And before we begin our top 10 countdown of the best colored vinyl records, please take a moment to view some of our favorite albums that can be found on strikingly beautiful colored vinyl:

 Ranking the Top Colored Vinyl Records